|

 What is the best way to store homemade orange marmalade?

 I like storing mine in jam jars in the fridge so that it is ready to go.
-This will store well for up to two weeks in the jars if kept in the fridge.
+This delicious marmalade will store well for up to two weeks in the jars if kept in the fridge.
 You can also hot water can the jam jars if you’d like to store these at room temperature in a pantry.
 Keep in mind orange marmalade also freezes well too so you can place it into a freezer-safe container and it will keep for up to 3 months.

 Pin For Later